AusClimateService/npcp/reports/phase1/phase1_report.md

 A copy of the code as at October 2023 is included in the appendix of the Bureau of Meteorology research report that documents the QME method ([Dowdy 2023](http://www.bom.gov.au/research/publications/researchreports/BRR-087.pdf)), while the very latest version is available from Andrew by request.
-The Bureau of Meteorology is also developing a Python wrapper for that original IDL code.
+The Bureau of Meteorology has also written a Python implementation of the method that is openly available on [Github](https://github.com/AusClimateService/QME).

 There are a number of decisions to make when implementing the QDM method:
 - _Time grouping_: